2-5-Foundation/offchain/README.md

 ### Offchain components

 1. **AV-layer ( Address Verification Layer )**

+    - Accepts new transaction requests and put them in a queue per sender & receiver address
+    - In the transaction message queue, each transaction object is checked for its state ( Pending Confirmation -> Confirmed ).
+    - Confirmed transaction object will be propagated to the execution simulation layer
+    - Reverted transactions will be dropped from the message queue

 2. **Network Simulation**

+    - Spawn a parallel reality of the specified network chain ( Chopsticks & EthSim ( coming soon ))
+    - Send the transaction to the spawned simulated network for execution
+    - Receiver should verify that is able to control the deposited account in the chain
+    - Record the proof of attestation
+    - Propagate the transaction to network router layer

 3. **Network Router Layer**

+    - Send the transaction to the verified and attested address and network.

 ### Onchain component

 1. **Smart contract**

+    - Store cached value for verified , confirmed and attested transaction object
+    - Have tokens for incentivizing relayers
+    - Wallet partnership revenue integration